 Enzymatic Dispersion of Human Cardiac fibroblasts

-Aspirate the medium from the cultured cells [1] and wash cells with 6 milliliters of PBS and aspirate [2].
-Then, add 6 milliliters of the cell dissociation reagent to the cells [3] and incubate it until the cells start visibly detaching [4-TXT].
+Aspirate the medium from the cultured cells [2] and wash cells with 6 milliliters of PBS and aspirate [3].
+Then, add 6 milliliters of the cell dissociation reagent to the cells [4-TXT] and incubate it until the cells start visibly detaching [5].

+Talent taking plate from the incubator

 Talent aspirating medium from cells

 Talent washing the cells with PBS

-Talent adding cell dissociation reagent to the cells

-Talent Placing the plate in the incubator TEXT: Incubation: ~ 3 min, 20-25 0C
+Talent adding cell dissociation reagent to the cells TEXT: Incubation: ~ 3 min, 20-25 0C

+Talent shows detached cells under the microscope.
+SCREEN 1: To be provided by the authors: The recording of floating cells.

-Neutralize enzymatic activity by adding 5 to 10 milliliters of FGM to the dislodged cells in the cell dissociation reagent [1].
+Neutralize enzymatic activity by adding 6 to 12 milliliters of FGM to the dislodged cells in the cell dissociation reagent [1].
 Gently pipette up and down 4 to 8 times using a 10-milliliter serological pipette to ensure a single cell suspension [2] and transfer the cells into a fresh 50-milliliter collection tube [3].